Fatma Songül Gültekin: Indoor hockey

 Gültekin was part of the national indoor hockey team at the 2020 Women's EuroHockey Indoor Championship II held in Sveti Ivan Zelina, Croatia.
 Turkey finished the tournament as runners-up.
 She played at the 2022 Women's EuroHockey Indoor Championship in Hamburg, Germany, where the national team ranked sixth.

 Hockey5s

 In June 2023, Gültekin took part in the Women's EuroHockey5s Championship in Wałcz, Poland.
 Turkey ranked fifth among ten participating nations.

 Field hockey

 Gültekin played for the national field hockey team in the Women's EuroHockey Championship III in 2015 at Sveti Ivan Zelina, Croatia, 2017 at Sveti Ivan Zelina, Croatia, 2021 at Lipovci, Slovenia, and 2023 at Zagreb, Croatia, She won two gold medals, in 2017, 2023, and two bronze medals in 2015, 2021 with the national team.

 Personal life

 Fatma Songül Gültekin was born in the Şahinbey district of Gaziantep, southeastern Turkey on 5 November 1997.

+She studied at the Faculty of Sports Science of Gaziantep University.